johnnyfreeman/revolver/README.md

 It will resolve all of Revolver's dependencies for you, no need to go and download those separately.
 If you are unfamiliar with it, I highly recommend you take a look!

 Of course, you can still take the old fashioned approach and [download](https://github.com/revolverjs/revolverjs/archive/master.zip) and unzip it anywhere in your project.
 Just make sure you also do the same for Revolver's dependencies.

-## Getting Started

-If you are planning on building your own content slider completely from scratch, all you need to do is install Revolver.js and [start extending](http://revolverjs.com/docs.html#extending_revolver).
-However, if you are new to Revolver, it is highly recommended you take a look and some of the [transitions we have already made](http://revolverjs.com/examples.html) to help you get started.

 ## Contributing